osuosl/cs312/source/slides/07_agile_methods.rst

 * Poor documentation (often out of date or nonexistent)
 * Moving goalposts; no well defined target
-* Large number of meetingts near beginning/end of sprint (but few in between)
+* Large number of meetings near beginning/end of sprint (but few in between)
 * encourages "box checking"; focuses too much on time-estimations

 Kanban